dotsnav/dotsnav/README.md

 Note that you will not be notified of updates to DotsNav, or other packages installed in this way.

 ### Planes
 Attach a DotsNavPlane behaviour to a gameobject.
-It's border will be drawn in the scene view.
+Its border will be drawn in the scene view.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image21.png?raw=true)